 I maintain that the food garden Mary Prince once tended in Bermuda, 1813-1815, when she had returned to the territory from Grand Turk Island, was a creolized food garden, and that it may be an opening, or a stepping-stone, to learning about creolization and the Middle Passage.
 “My work was planting and hoeing sweet-potatoes, Indian corn, plaintains [sic], bananas, cabbages, pumpkins, onion, &c.”
 (Prince 13) she relates.

 The plants that Mary mentions hail from Africa, Europe, and the Americas.
 Plantains and bananas were originally African, and they came to the Americas aboard slave ships.
-The onions Mary mentions most probably were Bermuda onions, which originated in the Madeira and Canary Islands, off Africa’s west coast.
+The onions Mary mentions probably originated in Madeira or Tenerife, although the first recorded onion seeds arrived in Bermuda from Britain in 1616.
 Cabbages originated in Europe, and sweet potatoes, Indian corn, and pumpkins originated in the Americas.

 With food and food gardens come stories—stories about food and growing food.
 A Bermudian story about onions comes from Mary Elsie Tucker who related her story to her granddaughter Julia Place, in 1975.
 Tucker, who was also known as Grandmother Ashie, was born in 1813, when Mary Prince would have been 25 or 26.
 Her narrative is recorded in Nellie E. Musson’s book Mind the Onion Seed.